List of The Simpsons guest stars (seasons 21–present): History

 Others have accepted the offer, but have been unable to record a role.
 Musician Frank Zappa and actor Anthony Perkins both became too ill to record their parts, while Jim Carrey had to drop out due to time constraints, and Faye Dunaway cancelled.
-Christopher Walken originally agreed appear as himself in "Insane Clown Poppy".
+Christopher Walken originally agreed to appear as himself in "Insane Clown Poppy".
 However, he then decided to demand a lot more money than the producers were willing to pay.
 Instead, Jay Mohr provided the voice of Walken.
 The end credits state "Jay Mohr as Christopher Walken".
 This is the first time this has ever been done.

 Robby Krieger of The Doors recorded a cameo for the episode "The Great Money Caper", but his part was cut because the writers felt his appearance seemed too forced.
 The scene was later included on the season's DVD release.
 Similarly, actress Catherine O'Hara recorded the voice of Colette the waitress in "Flaming Moe's", but was redubbed with Jo Ann Harris who the producers felt was a better fit.
-Ron Howard, in what would have been his third appearance on The Simpsons, was advertized as guest starring on "Children of a Lesser Clod".
+Ron Howard, in what would have been his third appearance on The Simpsons, was advertised as guest starring on "Children of a Lesser Clod".
 However, he did not appear for any recording sessions.
-Similarly, Werner Herzog was advertized as guest starring in "Thanksgiving of Horror", in what would have been his third appearance as Walter Hotenhoffer, but did not appear in the final episode.
+Similarly, Werner Herzog was advertised as guest starring in "Thanksgiving of Horror", in what would have been his third appearance as Walter Hotenhoffer, but did not appear in the final episode.

 Mason, Grammer and Anne Hathaway have each won the Primetime Emmy Award for Outstanding Voice-Over Performance for their guest voice roles on the show.
 The show was awarded the Guinness World Record for "Most Guest Stars Featured in a TV Series" on May 23, 2010, with Guinness estimating that the show has featured "at least 555 as of series 21".
-As of March 19, 2023, there have been 953 guest stars on the show, totaling 1604 guest spots.
-These figures rise to 957 and 1632 respectively if The Simpsons Movie is counted as well.
+As of November 16, 2025, there have been 1045 guest stars on the show, totalling 1752 guest spots.
+These figures rise to 1048 and 1760 respectively if The Simpsons Movie is counted as well.